adeoke/python_mobile_app/README.md

 # python_mobile_app

-This project will demonstrate how to use kivy to develop a cross platform mobile app written in python.
+This project will demonstrate how to use kivy to develop a cross platform mobile app written in Python.

 # Motivation

-Its something to do I guess.
+It's something to do I guess.

 # Demo